 Compare Bundled Utilities in New Zealand at Canstar Blue.
-Pulse Energy, Contact, Genesis, Mercury, Nova, Slingshot and Trust Power were compared on Overall Satisfaction, Bill & Cost Clarity, Customer Service, Focus on Environmental Sustainability, Tools and Advice and Value for Money.
+Genesis, Contact, Mercury, Nova, Slingshot and Trust Power were compared on Overall Satisfaction, Bill & Cost Clarity, Customer Service, Focus on Environmental Sustainability, Tools and Advice and Value for Money.

 See our Ratings Methodology.

 Power and broadband internet – they are the lifeblood of the modern home.
 In the past, it was just power that we couldn’t live without.
-But, more recently, broadband internet has joined gas and electricity to be defined as an essential utility.
+But, more recently, broadband internet has joined gas and electricity as an essential utility.

-As a broadband internet service require power to work, it’s a natural fit that many energy providers offer a range of bundled deals.
+Because a broadband internet service requires power to work, it’s a natural fit that many energy providers offer a range of bundled deals.
 By combining electricity and/or gas with broadband, you can often earn substantial discounts while streamlining your bill payment process.

 But given how complicated it is trying to figure out which individual power and internet deals offer the best value – let alone when they’re bundled together with added incentives – where does the average Kiwi consumer start when comparing different plans and providers?

-The answer is Canstar Blue!
-As part of our mission to inform consumers of the best NZ has to offer, we’ve canvassed the opinions of 751 New Zealanders who pay for a bundled utilities account (i.e. at least two of electricity, gas or broadband managed under a single account), across a range of categories, to measure and track their satisfaction.
+This is where Canstar Blue can help.
+As part of our mission to inform consumers of the best NZ has to offer, this year Canstar Blue canvassed the opinions of 847 New Zealanders who have bundled utilities, across a range of categories, to measure and track their satisfaction.

 To decide which bundled utility provider offers the best level of customer satisfaction, each was rated across the following categories: